 I’ve often wondered about Jane’s feelings as she said goodbye to her dear brother and to her friend Margaret.
 Margaret’s younger sister, Sarah Poage, was going with them to the land of the Dakota and I can’t help but think that Jane wished she could also accompany them.
 One of her biographers suggests that she felt she couldn’t leave her father and as the last child at home, she was responsible for caring for him.
 If that were the case, it implies that William Williamson may have already been widowed again by the time Thomas left.
 If William’s third wife, Hannah, was still living, Jane may have been free to go but instead she remained behind continuing to teach and attend to her church duties.

 It was nearly four years before Jane saw Thomas and Margaret again.
 They made a trip home to Ohio, leaving Fort Snelling in March of 1839, and spending three months with their Ohio families.
 They took two of their children with them.
-Their oldest, Elizabeth, was five years old, and Thomas and Margaret took her to live with relatives and start school in Ohio.
+Their oldest, Elizabeth, was five years old, and Thomas and Margaret took her to live with Margaret’s sister Rachel Knox and her husband John so she could start school in Ohio.
 The other was probably the youngest, Andrew Williamson, who had been born at Lac qui Parle on January 31, 1838.
 It appears that they left their three-year-old son, John at Lac qui Parle with fellow missionaries, Stephen and Mary Riggs.

 Unfortunately, no letters have been found to record what Jane was thinking about when she heard the stories from Thomas and Margaret about life among the Dakota.
 She was still caring for her father at The Beeches and was once again left behind when Thomas and Margaret returned to Minnesota in June of 1839.
 Just five months after their departure, William Williamson passed away on November 29, 1839, at the age of seventy-seven years.
 At the time of his death, the pioneering pastor who fought slavery all of his life, had 31 living grandchildren, and four great-grandchildren.